 C_FindObjectsInit

-CK_DEFINE_FUNCTION(CK_RV, C_FindObjectsInit)( CK_SESSION_HANDLE hSession, CK_ATTRIBUTE_PTR pTemplate, CK_ULONG ulCount );
+CK_DECLARE_FUNCTION(CK_RV, C_FindObjectsInit)( CK_SESSION_HANDLE hSession, CK_ATTRIBUTE_PTR pTemplate, CK_ULONG ulCount );

 C_FindObjectsInit initializes a search for token and session objects that match a template. hSession is the session’s handle; pTemplate points to a search template that specifies the attribute values to match; ulCount is the number of attributes in the search template.
 The matching criterion is an exact byte-for-byte match with all attributes in the template.
 To find all objects, set ulCount to 0.